AchrafKassioui/Learning-SpriteKit/README.md

 Mind you that Core Graphics is a framework optimized for quality rather than performance.
 It is not meant to produce images 60 or 120 times per second.

-## Core Image filters in SpriteKit
+## Core Image Filters in SpriteKit

 *5 June 2024*